 Protruding objects are permitted to extend below the minimum ceiling height required by Section 1003.2 where a minimum headroom of 80 inches (2032 mm) is provided over any walking surface, including walks, corridors, aisles and passageways.
 Not more than 50 percent of the ceiling area of a means of egress shall be reduced in height by protruding objects.

-Exception: Door closers and stops shall not reduce headroom to less than 78 inches (1981 mm).
+Exception: Door closers, overhead door stops, frame stops, power door operators, and electromagnetic door locks shall be permitted to project into the opening height not lower than 78 inches (1981 mm).